Scuba Wetsuit vs Drysuit – How to Stay Warm in Cold Water

-Have you ever wondered why usually photos related to diving show the diver with only a swimsuit and rash guard?
+Have you ever wondered why underwater photos often show the diver with only a swimsuit and rash guard?
 Rarely do you see a wetsuit and it feels like a drysuit is pretty much never to be seen.
 Yet, when you dive yourself you know that you need either.
 What are the differences when you compare drysuit vs wetsuit?

 - 1 Differences between Wetsuits and Dry Suits